Posted By Richard Holmes

 What can workplaces do?

 It’s important to recognise the scale of the problem and act now, or risk employees continuing to suffer in silence.
 Whilst this is a widespread issue, it isn’t one that can’t be solved.
 It needs to start from the top, with employers engraining an open and honest culture in the workplace.
-There needs to be a greater focus on the responsibility of line managers to be approachable and understand their peers’ strengths and weaknesses.
+There needs to be a greater focus on the responsibility of line managers to be approachable to understand their peers’ strengths and weaknesses.

 With one in three employers not knowing where to look for guidance on mental health issues, we believe that in giving businesses the right support, we can make a real difference.